Hypertension is a common problem. It is normally treated with drugs. Typically these need to be continued for a lifetime. However is this necessary?

 Mental Techniques can also be helpful.
 Blood pressure can respond to biofeedback.
 Listening to a good relaxation tape can be a very enjoyable way of improving your health.

 Some people have food allergies and are sensitive to specific foods and their blood pressure can drop markedly after an exclusion diet.
 Clues that you may react this way are other allergic symptoms such as catarrh, irritable bowel, migraine or asthma.
 It is easy to find out if you have this problem because your blood pressure will be much lower after one week on an exclusion diet.
-(See separate leaflet).
+(See separate leaflet on food intolerance).